Tephaany/neuron_gmail/README.md

-# gmail_checker
+# intelora-gmail_checker
+A Neuron that can acces a user's gmail account and gives the number of unread mails and their titles

 ## Synopsis

-This neuron access to Gmail and gives the number of unread mails and their titles.
+Make Intelora access your Gmail and give you the number of unread mails and their titles.

 ## Installation
 ```